 (b) Representations.
 Section 3 is hereby amended by adding at the end thereof the following Subsections (g), (h), (i), and (j):

-(g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; and (ii) with respect to Options (other than weather-related options), it is a producer, processor, commercial user of, or merchant handling, the commodity subject to the Transaction or the products or byproducts thereof, and is entering into each Option Transaction solely for purposes related to its business as such;and (iii) it is exposed in the conduct of its business to the risk of variations in weather and is entering into relevant Transactions to manage or offset such risks.
+(g) Line of Business.
+It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business.

 (h) Eligible Swap Participant.
 It constitutes an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the Commodity Futures Trading Commission, 17 C.F.R. § 35.1(b)(2) (1993).

 (i) Customization and Creditworthiness.
 The economic terms of this Agreement, any Credit Support Document to which it is a party, and each Transaction have been individually tailored and negotiated by it; the creditworthiness of the other party was a material consideration in its entering into or determining the terms of this Agreement, such Credit Support Document, and such Transaction.